 You should be careful here; you should not import the org.
 Postgresql package in your application as doing so will confuse the javac for compiling the source file.

 - The second step is where you will need to load your JDBC driver.
 This can be done in two ways.
 One by using the Class.forName() method and others by passing your driver as a parameter to the JVM while initializing.
 The second step is preferable because if your application needs to change its database server in the future, it can easily be done without changing the connection-related code.

 In the first method, we will use the Class.forName() method in the following way –

 where org.
 Postgresql.
 Driver specifies your PostgreSQL JDBC driver usage.
 Developers often use this method in JDBC applications to throw a ClassNotFoundException if the driver is not found.

 The second method consists of passing your JDBC driver as a parameter to the initialization string using the -D option as follows –

 java -Djdbc.drivers=org.postgresql.Driver example.ImageViewer

 - Now is the time to connect to the database.
-The database is represented by a URL (Uniform Resource Locator) in JDBC applications which can be in either of the three forms while using the PostgreSQL database.
+In JDBC applications, we represent the database using a URL (Uniform Resource Locator), which can take any of the three forms when using the PostgreSQL database.

 the hostName is localhost by default, and if remote is the Ipv6 address of the machine.

-portNumber is socket/port address which is by default 5432 for PostgreSQL.
+portNumber is the socket/port address which is by default 5432 for PostgreSQL.